Coverage of Christian Science health care services

 If you are aware of changes to any of these plans such that they no longer include Christian Science care services or know of other plans that do that we haven’t listed, please let us know.

-Note that this is an informational resource only; you will want to check directly with your insurance provider to learn more about the specific plans and most current coverage information, and to determine whether or not they comply with the Affordable Care Act.
+Note that this is an informational resource only; you will want to check directly with your insurance provider to learn more about the specific plans and most current coverage information.

 Does the health insurance plan offered by your employer not include Christian Science care services?
 Write to your employer to ask that Christian Science care services be included as a covered benefit!